 If you’re like me, you’ve always wondered if you can do graphic design on your phone.
 I mean, properly.
 Well, it turns out, you can; almost to the level of professional design software.
 Here’s what I’ve found.
 The best graphic design apps for the iPhone are Assembly, Procreate Pocket, Vectornator, Adobe Spark Post, and Canva.

-Here’s a bit about each of the five design apps I’ve found and exactly what types of designs you can create on each.
-Many of them are also available on the iPad as well, but there are just so many iPad specific design apps that will have to be a separate post.
+Here’s a bit about each of the five design apps for the iPhone I’ve found and exactly what types of designs you can create on each.
+Many of them are also available on the iPad as well, but there are just so many iPad specific design apps that I will have to be a separate post for them.

 Cost: Free (Limited features) or $7.99/month for Pro version

 Assembly is absolutely one of the best and simplest graphic design apps for the iPhone I’ve ever used.
 In the early days of my design Instagram, it was filled entirely with designs created on my phone using Assembly.

 Essentially, Assembly is a graphic design and vector illustration app for your iPhone/iPad that is astonishingly simple to use.
 It’s so simple because it’s primary function is to let you design using a huge library of shapes.
 There are basic shapes like circles, triangles, donuts, etc., which are free, and more complex ones you can pay for.
 The interface is easy to access and the most commonly used tools are right there.
 While you make adjustments, you can see what it happening to your shapes as you modify them.